ChainSafe/game-docs-v2/docs/21_v2-integration.md

 These changes include:

 New libraries being present so code is a lot cleaner, i.e EVM & Web Wallet.
-RPC providers are now handled user side as opposed to API side.
+RPC providers are now handled user side as opposed to API side which means you will need an infura enabled rpc (chainstack) or a local node.
 Methods have been cleaned up so you no longer need to enter the network and chain parameters over and over.
 On Hash Message for sign verify with WebGL has been altered slightly to be handled via libraries.